bburdette/tauri-zknotes/README.md

 Currently it does work sort of, but I have to restart it after starting it up the first time.

+### tauri desktop app:

 Its handy to build the tauri desktop app for debugging, as you can right click there and inspect to get the js debugger.
+Build the elm first.

+You can build the tauri desktop app with regular `cargo build`, or go straight to running it with `cargo run`..